cmaureir/progra-alma/lectures/week8/lecture31.rst

 Examples
 '''''''''

-The best way to understand to develop graphical applications, is through simple examples.
+The best way to understand how to develop graphical applications is through simple examples.

 Hello World